scotthibbs/FDLog_Enhanced/README.txt

 	released as open source with the GNU License.
 The original FDLog is still in use by the High Sierra Field Day Group and maintained by Mr Biocca at 			www.fdlog.info.

 	My name is Scott Hibbs KD4SIR.
-I found FDLog on the internet and started using it for Field Day 2012.
+I found FDLog on the Internet and started using it for Field Day 2012.
 In love with it, I immediately started learning Python.
 After using FDLog for Field Day 2013, the South Central Indiana Communications Support Group (SCICSG - we pronounce it scuzzy) wanted to know their individual scores and